Coast Guard, DHS.

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREASEnd Part Start Amendment Part

-(c) Regulations.
+(d) Regulations.
 In accordance with the general regulations in § 165.23 of this part, entry into this safety zone is prohibited unless authorized by the Coast Guard Captain of the Port Detroit, or his designated on-scene representative.
 The designated on-scene Patrol Commander may be contacted via VHF Channel 16.
-Section 165.23 also contains other applicable requirements.

 Commander, U.S. Coast Guard, Captain of the Port Detroit.